PAY RANGE: N 21

-This is second supervisory level work directing the examination and verification of all payroll deductions and wages paid to employees in all departments and agencies of the City.
-Work includes overseeing the preparation of payments to health insurance agencies and employee unions.
-Contact with departmental representatives to explain policies governing payrolls and to resolve problem payroll transactions are of major significance to the work.
-Work also includes technical accounting work reconciling the city-administered plan’s health and welfare benefits.
-Interacting with departmental accounting officials and information technology personnel from the City’s Division of Technology is essential to the work.
-Work is performed under the supervision of the Payroll Manager.
+This is managerial level work directing through a subordinate assistant manager, the examination and verification of all payroll deductions and wages paid to employees in all departments and agencies of the City.
+Work includes overseeing the preparation of payments to health insurance agencies and employee unions, contact with departmental representatives to explain policies governing payrolls and to resolve complex problems regarding payroll transactions.
+Interacting with departmental accounting officials and information technology personnel from the City’s central technology department is significant to the work.
+Work is performed under the supervision of the Payroll Director.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-· The employee must have supervisory responsibility for the timely and accurate processing of city-wide payrolls and payments to providers of employee benefits.
+1. The employee must manage the timely and accurate processing of city-wide payrolls and payments to providers of employee benefits.

-· The position must supervise through a subordinate supervisor.
+3. The position must direct through a subordinate assistant manager.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Assigns, directs, and evaluates the work of a group of payroll examiners and an assistant payroll supervisor engaged in reviewing and verifying the input of data into the City's payroll system; resolves problems arising during the processing such as interpreting regulations; coordinates the processing of payrolls in a timely manner with the City's data processing operations; checks constantly to see that deadlines are being met; reviews work during processing by spot checking computations; rechecks completed payroll for overall accuracy.
+Directs the work of a group of payroll examiners and supervises through the payroll assistant manager engaged in reviewing and verifying the input of data into the City's payroll system; resolves complex problems arising during the processing such as interpreting regulations; manages the processing of payrolls in a timely manner with the City's data processing operations; checks constantly to see that deadlines are being met; reviews work during processing by spot checking computations; rechecks and finalizes completed payroll for overall accuracy.

-Oversees payments to life insurance providers, unions, escrow accounts, direct deposits, deferred compensation, and other city administered plans; develops and implements policies, procedures, and methods for implementing and managing these plans; oversees the conversion of manual payroll and benefit transaction processes to a computer automated system; confers with computer professionals as to capabilities, needs or processes of payroll and benefit transactions and processing and transfer to an automated system.
+Oversees payments to life insurance providers, unions, escrow accounts, direct deposits, deferred compensation, and other city administered plans; develops and implements policies, procedures, and methods for implementing and managing these plans; oversees the conversion of manual payroll and benefit transaction processes to a computer automated system; collaborates with the Central Information Technology agency to determine and establish capabilities, needs or processes of payroll and benefit transactions and processing and transfer to an automated system.

-Receives all arbitration awards from the Payroll Manager and determines method for calculating and administering award; makes assignment to a Payroll Examiner 2 for implementation.
+Receives all arbitration awards from the Payroll Director and determines method for calculating and administering award and coordinates assignments for implementation.

 Assists agency officials in the development of processes necessary for new payrolls; advises officials on the proper implementation of new and revised payroll procedures; advises City officials regarding the impact of changes in the payroll, personnel, pensions and benefits systems on the payroll preparation process.